JamieGodwin/Kubernetes-developer/Core-concepts.md

 - We can generate a YAML deployment file with `kubectl create deployment --image=nginx nginx --replicas=4 --dry-run=client -o yaml > file-name.yaml`

 ## Namespaces
-Namespaces help to isolate resources such as having a 'Dev' namespace, for example, so you do not accidentally modify resources in Production.In each Namespace, resources communicate with each other using their names such as 'db-service'.
+Namespaces help to isolate resources such as having a 'Dev' namespace, for example, so you do not accidentally modify resources in Production.
+In each Namespace, resources communicate with each other using their names such as 'db-service'.
 For a resource outside of the namespace to connect, it needs to append the name of the namespace e.g. 'db-service.dev.svc.cluster.local'.
 Different permissions can also be set in different namespaces.
 - When we create a pod normally, it's created in the dafault namespace.
 - However, we can create it in a different namespace, for example: `kubectl create -f pod-definition.yaml --namespace=dev`
 - If we imagine the cluster as a room, the namespace is different, seperate sections of the room.
 - We could also instead move the namespace into the file.

 ![](images/2.0.png)

 ### Create a new namespace